What can you do with a CDL? 12 jobs ideas for CDL holders

 What is the highest paying CDL job?

 Unfortunately, it’s difficult to say if there is one CDL job that pays the most because there are many factors that can affect the amount drivers earn.
+For example, driver pay can differ based on their location, the type of account they drive for and the number of miles they drive.

 However, drivers can usually expect to earn more doing driving jobs that involve more hands-on work or require them to travel more miles.
 These driving jobs often include team driving positions and specialized tanker or intermodal driving jobs.